 |Native game birds (ducks) - Owner/Occupier Licence to allow licensed hunters to manage game ducks on your land (minimum requirement)||Yes||Yes|

 |Managing native game birds (ducks) yourself - you also need a NSW Game Hunting Licence (General or Restricted) and complete the Waterfowl Identification Test||Yes||Yes|

 |When do hunters I allow on my property need a game hunting licence?||Licence||Other requirements|

 |Rabbits, foxes, feral pigs, feral goats, wild dogs (not dingo), feral cats, hares||No||Permission|

 |Non-indigenous game birds||Yes||Permission|

 |Native game birds (ducks)||Yes||Waterfowl Identification Test and permission|

 Licensed, safe and responsible hunters can help landholders with:

-The DPI Game Licensing Unit can help you to Shut the gate on illegal hunting.
+DPI Hunting can help you to Shut the gate on illegal hunting.